-14.1 Subject to the transitional provisions contained at paragraph 2 of Annex 6 in relation to the Initial Elected Governors, an Elected Governor shall hold office for a period of 3 years.
+14.1 Subject to the transitional provisions contained at paragraph 2 of Annex 6 in relation to the Initial Elected Governors, an Elected Governor shall hold office for a period of 3 years with re-election possibleand shall be eligible for re-election -up to a maximum of 9 years.

-- 14.2 An Elected Governor shall cease to hold office if they cease to be a Member of the constituency or Class by which they were elected. - 14.3 An Elected Governor shall be eligible for re-election at the end of their term, subject to the provisions of paragraph 1 of Annex 6. - 14.4 An Appointed Governor shall hold office for a period of three years, subject to the provisions of paragraph 1 of Annex 6. - 14.5 Further provisions relating to a Governor's tenure of office are set out in Annex 6.
+- 14.2 An Elected Governor shall cease to hold office if they cease to be a Member of the constituency or Class by which they were elected. - 14.3 An Elected Governor shall be eligible for re-election at the end of their term, subject to the provisions of paragraph 1 of Annex 6. - 14.4 An Appointed Governor shall hold office for a period of three years, subject to the provisions of paragraph 1 of Annex 6 and shall be eligible for re-appointment up to a maximum of 9 years. - 14.5 Further provisions relating to a Governor's tenure of office are set out in Annex 6.